samcadams/DestinySharp/README.md

 # DESTINY 2 PLAN

 Okay!
-We've finally heard about the D2 api.
+We've findally heard about the D2 api.

 D2 documentation will be live August 23.
 Giving us at this current time 3 weeks to finish up before we have a ton more ship to do.